i3-Market-V3-Public-Repository/SP3-SCGBSSW-I3mWalletMonorepo/packages/wallet-desktop/README.md

 ![Settings](./docs/img/settings.png)

 - **Developer**
   - **Developer Functions**: shows wallet developer functions.
-To access to these functions go to the explorer app and select a wallet.
+To access these functions go to the explorer app and select a wallet.
 In the details view, you will have now a new set of functions called developer functions.
   - **Developer API**: enables the developer API.
 There are two applications.
     - OpenAPI browsable spec at <http://localhost:29170/api-spec/ui>
     - Pairing form at <http://localhost:29170/pairing>